andyrew/Thermochromic-pywincalc/README.md

 </p>

 ### Chart of Thermochromic IGU Properties
-The charts below show for a give wind speed (0 m/s) and solar incidence angle (0°) what the thermochromic layer temperature would be for different exterior air temperatures (x-axis) and solar insolation (y-axis).
-These calculations were performed with pywincalc by creating 108 custom environments (12 exterior temperature x 9 solar radiation) and layer performance for 19 laminate temperatures (5°C - 95°C, in 2.5°C increments).
-For each environmental condition the temperature of the laminate was calculated using the absorption properities of the 18 thermochromic layer temperatures.
-The correct result for the environmental condition is where the simulated laminate temperature matches the themperature of the optical properties.
+The charts below show what the thermochromic layer temperature would be for different exterior air temperatures (x-axis) and solar insolation (y-axis).
+These calculations were performed with pywincalc by creating 108 custom environments (12 exterior temperature x 9 solar radiation) and thermochromic optical performance for 37 laminate temperatures (5°C - 95°C, in 2.5°C increments).
+For each environmental condition the temperature of the laminate was calculated using the absorption properities of the 37 thermochromic layer temperatures and the equilibrium temperature was determined as described above.